darlanmendonca/minimalist/CONTRIBUTING.md

 </md-input-container>
 ```

-We abstract all stuffs in components, so our input component is just
+We abstracted all stuffs in components, so our input component is just:

 ```html
 <mn-input placeholder="Username" ng-model="username" required />